processing/p5.js-compatibility/README.md

 ## …using registerPreloadMethod in a addon or library

-If your addon built with p5.js 1.x uses `registerPReloadMethod` such as in this example from [p5.sound.js](https://github.com/processing/p5.sound.js):
+If your addon built with p5.js 1.x uses `registerPreloadMethod` such as in this example from [p5.sound.js](https://github.com/processing/p5.sound.js):

 ```js
 p5.prototype.registerPreloadMethod('loadSound', p5.prototype);
 ```

-Then to make your addon compatible with **both p5.js 1.x and 2.0**, this this line can be removed (the method `loadSound`, in this example, does not need to be registered) and the method can be updated as follows:
+Then to make your addon compatible with **both p5.js 1.x *(preload)* and p5.js 2.0 *(promises)***, this this line can be removed (the method `loadSound`, in this example, does not need to be registered) and the method can be updated as follows:

 ```js
 function loadSound (path) {